Breaking the Illusion: Consensus-Based Generative Mitigation of Adversarial Illusions in Multi-Modal Embeddings: Introduction

 In this paper, we propose a post-hoc task-agnostic mitigation mechanism against adversarial illusions.
-Our proposed mitigation processes adversarially perturbed inputs through a generative model such as \glspl{AE}, \glspl{VAE}, or \glspl{DM} to reconstruct the input from the attacker's perturbed input.
-By reconstructing the inputs on a learned data manifold, these models suppress adversarial perturbations and project them back onto the natural cross-modal alignment.
-This generative reconstruction framework mitigates adversarial illusions, restoring semantic consistency across modalities and preserving coherence in cross-modal generation.
+Our proposed mitigation processes adversarially perturbed inputs through a generative model such as \glspl{AE}, \glspl{VAE}, or \glspl{DM} to purify the attacker's perturbed input.
+By purifying inputs on a learned data manifold, these models suppress adversarial perturbations and project them back onto the natural cross-modal alignment.
+This generative purification framework mitigates adversarial illusions, restoring semantic consistency across modalities and preserving coherence in cross-modal generation.

-To further enhance our proposed mitigation mechanism, we adopt a generative sampling strategy combined with a consensus-based aggregation scheme over the outcomes of the generated samples.
-Generative sampling is the process of drawing multiple input reconstructions from a generative model, e.g., a \gls{VAE}, conditioned on a given input.
-This generative sampling and aggregation scheme, further enhances robustness by leveraging the diversity of stochastic reconstructions to mitigate adversarial illusions and restore cross-modal alignment.
+To further enhance the mitigation mechanism, we adopt a generative sampling strategy combined with a consensus-based aggregation scheme over the outcomes of the generated samples.
+Generative sampling is the process of drawing multiple input purifications from a generative model, e.g., a \gls{VAE}, conditioned on a given input.
+This generative sampling and aggregation scheme, further enhances robustness by leveraging the diversity of stochastic purifications to mitigate adversarial illusions and restore cross-modal alignment.
 The result is a post-hoc task-agnostic defense that is both model-independent and scalable across modalities.

 We perform extensive experiments to demonstrate the effectiveness of our mitigation mechanism.
 First, our proposed mitigation improves the classification accuracy of the downstream task even when there is no adversarial illusions, from $42\%/66\%$ to $46\%/73\%$ in Top-1/Top-5 accuracies, respectively.
 Second, our proposed mitigation effectively neutralizes the attacker’s attempt to alter the downstream task’s prediction toward the targeted label, reducing the attack success rate from $62\%/90\%$ in Top-1/Top-5 accuracies to only $0\%/2\%$, respectively.
 Finally, our proposed mitigation not only effectively counteracts the attacker’s effort to steer the downstream task’s prediction toward the targeted label, but also realigns the perturbed input with the correct/original label, outperforming the state of the art, with Top-1/Top-5 accuracies improved from $32\%/56\%$ (for the best mitigation in \cite{bagdasaryan2024adversarial}) to $43\%/68\%$, respectively.
 We summarize our main contributions as follows: \begin{itemize} \item We propose an effective mitigation mechanism against adversarial illusions in multi-modal embeddings based on a generative sampling strategy (using \glspl{AE}, \glspl{VAE}, or \glspl{DM}) combined with a consensus-based aggregation scheme over the generated samples (using majority voting). \item We extensively evaluate our proposed mitigation mechanism against the state of the art and demonstrate that our proposed mitigation effectively restore cross-modal alignment under adversarial illusion attacks.
 For perturbed images, the cosine similarity with the correct text labels improves from $0.11 \pm 0.05$ (no mitigation) to $0.82 \pm 0.07$, while the Top-1/Top-5 accuracies increases from $0\%/0\%$ to $43\%/68\%$, substantially reducing adversarial illusion success rates without requiring retraining. \end{itemize}